Japan's capital raises coronavirus alert to highest as cases set record | Health

 Japan's capital raises coronavirus alert to highest as cases set record

-The Japanese capital of Tokyo posted the highest coronavirus alert level on Thursday with its daily tally of new cases set for a record high of more than 500, and its governor warned of much worse unless action is taken.
-The nationwide tally also hit a new high of 2,201 on Wednesday, according to state broadcaster NHK.
+The Japanese capital of Tokyo raised its coronavirus alert to the highest level on Thursday as its daily tally of new infections rose to a record 534 and its governor called for maximum caution as the year-end party season approaches.
+The nationwide tally also hit a new high of 2,259, according to broadcaster TBS.

 But it is the spread of the virus in the metropolis of Tokyo, which hopes to stage a re-scheduled Olympic Games next year, that causes the most alarm.
-Tokyo Governor Yuriko Koike told a late Wednesday news programme that the metropolitan government would take steps to combat the coronavirus "with the view that infections could reach 1,000 cases a day".
+"The number of coronavirus cases is rising so we are considering what steps will be needed with the view that infections could reach 1,000 cases a day," said Tokyo Governor Yuriko Koike.

-The daily tally of new infections in Tokyo were set to hit 534 cases on Thursday, broadcaster TBS reported, surpassing a record 493 the previous day.
-Latest official figures from Tokyo are announced at 0600 GMT.
-The city's highest alert level on a scale of four indicates that "infections are spreading" compared with the previous level of "infections appear to be spreading".

 For medical preparedness - a separate category - Tokyo kept its alert at the second-highest level, indicating a need to boost hospital capacity but a notch below critical levels.